aazadprasad/e-commerce.github.io/README.md

 IMPORTANT NOTES:

-Note 1: Visitor(not login) can visit only on these 6 webpages: index.html, login.html, signup.html, pro-nologin.html, aboutus.html and contactus.html.
+1: Visitor(not login) can visit only on these 6 webpages: index.html, login.html, signup.html, pro-nologin.html, aboutus.html and contactus.html.
-Note 2: User (login) can vist in all the 18 webpages.
+2: User (login) can vist in all the 18 webpages.
 For that he/she should have to Login or Sign Up.
 Note 3: pro-login.html and pro-nologin.html are mostly similar but the difference is in caption of the mentioned rooms inside the page is different.
         Visitor get Buy Now and User get More detail captions.
 This is to attract the user to login in our platform.
 Note 4: In About Us page you know about our company.